-The research master in Cultures of Arts, Science and Technology is a programme that focuses on the roles of science, technology and the arts in modern culture.
-In two years, you will develop the analytical and methodological skills to pursue a career in research at a university or a knowledge institute such as a museum or an advisory board.
+The research master in Cultures of Arts, Science and Technology is a programme that focuses on how technologies, scientific knowledge and art change societies.
+In two years, you will train your analytical and methodological skills to pursue a career in research at a university, a knowledge institute, governmental agencies or a firm.

 The master’s programme in European Public Affairs is focused on the professional practice of public affairs in the European Union.
 It is a multi-disciplinary, research-based and practice-oriented programme that will prepare you for a career in European or EU-related public affairs and public service.